MIDFIELDR/midfieldr/README.md

     Occupies 380 kB of memory.
 Data dictionary [(link)](https://midfieldr.github.io/midfieldr/reference/cip.html).

-The midfielddata package contains four datasets that constitute a stratified sample of the MIDFIELD database.
+The midfielddata package contains four data sets that constitute a stratified sample of the MIDFIELD database.

   - `midfieldstudents` Data frame with 97,640 observations and 15